 Jennifer also realized that in a “perfect” situation, her boss would recognize incongruences in messaging and deal with it himself.
 However, life isn’t perfect.
 She knew she needed to be the one to tackle the problem head-on.
 She did just that.
 She arranged a time to meet with her boss and shared her concerns.

 Now, of course (remember this isn’t a perfect world), he didn’t quite see the story the way Jennifer did.
 He did though become more aware of checking with Jennifer before he issued new standards of practice.
 For Jennifer, she felt more confident and sure of herself.
 Stepping into the arena, she found she could fight her own battles rather than hoping it would magically disappear.

 Perhaps you’ve found yourself in a similar situation, sandwiched between frontline staff and management.
 Other times you may have found it is the supervisor who isn’t dealing with their staff, and you see the mistakes happening.
 In that place, the tough conversation needs to happen with your subordinate, encouraging them to handle their reports more effectively.
 It could also be peer-to-peer where your co-worker is stirring the pot, causing havoc on the team.

 The Steps to Handling Tough Conversations

 When you realize there is a storm brewing and you know it’s not going away, it is probably time to wrestle the tough conversation yourself.
 Below find the steps that will assist you in moving through the challenge.

 Taking the Bull by the Horns puts you back in control

-Dealing with the challenging exchanges is not always easy.
-I encourage you however to take the initiative.
+Dealing with challenging exchanges is not always easy.
+I encourage you, however, to take the initiative.
 You will no doubt need to find your confidence and courage to engage in these conversations.
-But by moving through difficult conversations rather than avoiding them you will find not only your team more effective but that you are able to enjoy your work more and find fulfillment in what you do.
+By moving through difficult conversations rather than avoiding them, you will find your team more effective.
+Additionally, you will discover that you can enjoy your work more as well.

 Available on Amazon